terrymorse58/custom-bootstrap-card/README.md

 ## Features

-* responds to window width
+* responds to window width and height
 * responds to dark/light preference (optional)
 * animates upon hover (zoom in with box shadow)
 * animates upon touch on non-hover devices (iPhone, etc.)